River Adige Cycle Route

 At the moment of booking you can also rent helmets, suitable for head circumferences from 54 to 61 cm.
 All helmets have a certification mark according to the DIN EN 1078 (CE) European norm.

-- Lake Garda ferry-boat voucher: give this voucher to the ticket office in Riva del Garda to get your passage by ferry-boat to Peschiera or Desenzano del Garda.
+- Garda Lake ferry-boat voucher: show this voucher to the ticket office in Riva del Garda to get your passage by ferry-boat to Peschiera or Desenzano del Garda

 By your side